felipez3r0/openclasses/Examples/Classes/Class01/README.md

 # Class 1

 A presentation of the discipline, the professor, and the content.
-Plus a basic introduction to HTML, and his history.
+Plus a basic introduction to HTML and its history.

 ## Workflow